vicesmat/technical-test-backend/README.md

 ## Last but not least, the miscellaneous section

+### Lombok
+I could have used Lombok to achieve a cleaner code.
+However, I preferred to simplify the configuration of the IDE for this exercise to avoid potential problems executing it.

 ### Logging
 Apart from the logs defined explicitly, the application uses AspectJ to intercept every save from the repository layer to show the changes in the database.